 Another potential explanation is that the product or service item on the invoice is assigned to a form of bank account, which would allow the sum to go into Unapplied Cash Payment income without getting the actual transaction.
 Make sure that the product or service is assigned to a form of sales account to prevent this from occurring.

-- Quickbooks Online Test Drive: What is this and how to use it?
+- Quickbooks document scanner: Which one is best and how to use them?

 - Unable to Reset The Quickbooks Administrator Password at This Time